VarunGumma/CPS-Architecture/README.md

 ###### How to run
 Run the `client.py`, `proxy_server.py` and `server.py` in three separate terminals.

 **Note:** This architecture can handle files of size atmost 10KB with filename being under 10B.
 Further, the proxy and server are available at fixed ports 44671 and 44672 respectively.
-This values are hardcoded, by can be changed upon the interest of the user.
+This values are hardcoded, but can be changed upon the interest of the user.